strategineer/personal-website/content/blog/2024-12-31/index.md

 draft: true
 ---

-Here's an randomized list of the best books I've read this year.
+Here's a list of the best books I've read this year, in randomized order.

 {{< book "Lavinia" >}}
 {{< book "Ash - A Secret History" >}}